mpkelly/blog/assets/articles/colour.md

 ## How to organise colour in your websites and apps

 I always had a hard time naming colour variables in my themes on the apps I've made in the past.
-It starts off simple enough with variable names like `primary-text-color`, `muted-text-color` etc but quickly gets tricky once you have different background colours like, say, for an alert box component or on your navigation panel.
+It starts off simple enough with variable names like `primary-text-color`, `muted-text-color` etc but quickly gets tricky once you have different background colours for, say, an alert box component or on your navigation panel.
 If your content is on a light background but your navigation is using a dark background, then what do you call the text colour used on the navigation panel?
 If you poke around github you will find people use names like `light-text-color` and `dark-text-color` etc and then choose one based on the background colour, but two colours is often not enough to achieve good contrast against all of your background colours.

+### What the Material Design spec says

 If you read the [colour guidelines section of the Material Design spec](https://material.io/design/color/the-color-system.html#color-theme-creation) then you will see they talk about "on colours".
 Imagine you're working for an eco-friendly company whose primary colour is a clichéd green.
 They use this green on the navigation section but the main content is on a light background.
 On the navigation, the main text colour is whitish but on the content it is dark.
 Following the Material Design guidelines we would call the main text colour on the content `primary-text-color` and then call the main text colour on the navigation `primary-text-on-primary-color` which is the primary text when used on top of the theme's primary colour.
 This gives us a consistent way to name our colours, but it still suffers from problems.
 Let's take a look.

 The problem with creating with "on colours" like `primary-text-on-primary-color`, `primary-text-on-danger-color` etc is mostly related to maintenance.
 As a general rule, the more names you have the harder maintenance will be because you will need to apply these names across various parts of your site to override default styles.